share-extras/langpack-cy/README.md

     ant dist-jar

-The command should build a JAR file named `alfresco-langpack_cy.jar` in the `dist` directory within your project.
+The command should build a JAR file named `alfresco-langpack_cy.jar` in the `build/dist` directory within the project.

 Installation
 ------------